feliperohdee/use-good-hooks/README.md

 4. `useUrlState` efficiently handles URL synchronization with debouncing
 5. `useGlobalState` and `createGlobalState` provide a way to share state across components with automatic synchronization
 6. `useTemporaryState` allows for temporary state that resets after a timeout
+7. `useLateState` provides a mechanism to delay state updates, which can be useful for managing UI transitions and asynchronous operations.

 ## 🛠️ Development